Julian Nagelsmann: Bayern Munich agree terms with coach but RB Leipzig demand record fee

 Nagelsmann will succeed Hansi Flick, who last week asked Bayern to terminate his contract at the end of the season after several disagreements with sporting director Hasan Salihamidzic.

+According to Sky Germany, the termination of Flick's contract has now been agreed with the 56-year-old linked to the German national team.

-Joachim Low will leave his position as manager of the Germany national team at the end of this summer's European Championship and Flick has been one of the names linked with becoming his successor.
+Joachim Low will leave his position as manager of the Germany at the end of this summer's European Championship and Flick has been one of the names linked with becoming his successor.